-Kantrow, Spaht, Weaver & Blitzer Scholarship An award is awarded to a second-year student who ranks scholastically among the top 10 percent in the class at the end of the freshman year, who possesses integrity, and whose legal abilities are respected by the student's classmates and faculty.
+Kantrow, Spaht, Weaver & Blitzer Scholarship An award is made to a second-year student who ranks scholastically among the top 10 percent in the class at the end of the freshman year, who possesses integrity, and whose legal abilities are respected by the student's classmates and faculty.

-Kean, Miller, Hawthorne, D'Armond, McCowan & Jarman Scholarship A scholarship in the amount of \$4,000 (\$2,000 per semester) is awarded to a second-year student on the basis of academic achievement and financial need.
+Kean, Miller, Hawthorne, D'Armond, McCowan & Jarman Scholarship A scholarship is awarded to a second-year student on the basis of academic achievement and financial need.